ttrivelato/wordpress-plugin-post-favorite/README.md

 The compressed(zip) plugin ready to be installed on your wordpress.

 assets
-Necessary image and javascript files for the operation of the plugin.
+Javascript and image files necessary to the plugin works properly.

 bin
-Shell file used to test wordpress and plugin
+Necessary to test wordpress and plugin by using Shell file.

 src
-Classes required for plugin operation
+Required classes for plugin operation

 tests
 Test suite using phpunit